SpaYco/elixir-fly/docs/notes.md

 - I would spend more time on the mobile experience, while tailwind-made tables are still readable on mobile, they can be improved!
 - I would update the Instances table to always show the ID on the left, and for the rest of the columns to be scrollable, because (while I haven't used fly.io much) I'm confident that's what they would use most of the time when they find what they need in the table!
 - Add tests
+- Edge Cases:
+  - The API would stop sending the deployment status after a while from the deployment, I can improve the page instead of leaving the table empty

 ## how you'd determine if this feature is successful